If you open the OpenPhone app to a "Subscription expired" message, there are several reasons why you might be receiving

 Tap the subscription you want to restore

-2. Your credit card on the OpenPhone account expired
+2. Your credit card on your OpenPhone account expired

-Whether you're subscribed through Apple, Google Play, or you're signed up through the OpenPhone website, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.
+Whether you're subscribed through Apple, Google Play, or you're signed up directly through us, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.

 If you get the "Subscription expired" message and restoring the subscription doesn't work, verify that the credit card on your account is active.
-If needed, change your credit card from within the app or on your Apple / Google accounts.
+If needed, change your credit card from within the app or on your Apple / Google account.